adamzvolanek/DevRackDocs/filebrowser.md

 Navigate to Settings --> Global Settings

+- [ ] Allow users to signup
+- [X] Auto create user home dir while adding new user
+- Base path for user home directories: `/unraid/`
+  - Using this path assumes "shares" of the same name as the user.
+Case-sensitive.

 Under Chunked Uploads, update the file to read: 50 MB.

 To Do:

-- share management for user home dirs.
 - Rules?
 - Branding
 - Nginx